How to Find Computer OU in Active Directory & Export CSV List

 Due to the availability of multiple methods admins might get confused on what to use so here is a tabular comparison matrix highlighting the pros and cons of the various methods described in this post.

-It is now more clear than ever that the automated utility offers the best means of computer OU retrival.
+It is now more clear than ever that the automated utility offers the best means of computer OU retrieval.

 Conclusion